The Book of Pooh: Stories from the Heart

-The Book of Pooh: The Stories from the Heart is a 2001 American comedy compilation film based on the Playhouse Disney television series The Book of Pooh.
+The Book of Pooh: Stories from the Heart is a 2001 American animated comedy compilation film based on the Playhouse Disney television series The Book of Pooh.

 It contains 6 episodes, each of which focuses on one character.
 It is wrapped together by a loose plot in which the characters wait in Christopher Robin's room for his arrival.
 As is typical with the series, each episode features an original musical number.
 It is a compilation film composed of footage from the TV series.

 This film was produced by Shadow Projects and released on both VHS and DVD on July 17, 2001, by Walt Disney Home Entertainment.

 Plot

 Pooh, Piglet and Tigger literally pop out of the Book of Pooh into Christopher Robin's room, but can't find Christopher Robin there.
-Tigger decides to search for Christopher Robin's journal, in hopes of finding out where he's gone misunderstanding how journals work, but ends up making a real mess.
+Tigger decides to search for Christopher Robin's journal, in hopes of finding out where he's gone, misunderstanding how journals work, but ends up making a real mess.
 While they're trying to clean up the room, Piglet notices that Christopher Robin had marked some chapters of the Book of Pooh with special bookmarks featuring each of his friends.
-As the story continues, Rabbit, Kessie and Eeyore each show up too and at one point, they're forced to hide when Christopher Robin's mother comes upstairs after hearing their voices and mistakes them for her son.
+As the story continues, Kessie, Rabbit and Eeyore each show up too and at one point, they're forced to hide when Christopher Robin's mother comes upstairs after hearing their voices and mistakes them for her son.
 One by one, the characters ask Mr. Narrator to read the book's stories for them, leading to the following episodes: